yzpaul/ExpenseOwl/README.md

 - Single-user focused (mainly for a homelab deployment)
 - CLI for both server and client (if needed) operations
 - Custom categories via environment variable (`EXPENSE_CATEGORIES`) with sensible defaults
+- Custom currency symbol in the frontend via environment variable (`CURRENCY`)

 ### Visualization